Loire-Atlantique: Culture

-Upper Brittany's indigenous language is Gallo, a romance language related to French.
+Upper Brittany's indigenous language is Gallo, a Romance language related to French.
 The number of Gallo language speakers has been in steady decline since the early 20th century.
-The language is neither official nor taught in primary or secondary education.
-In the south of the département (Pays de Retz), the local language was Poitevin dialect.
+The language is neither official nor taught in primary or secondary schools.
+In the south of the département (Pays de Retz), the local language was the Poitevin dialect.

-The Breton language, a Celtic language, native to Lower Brittany, was historically spoken in the western area of Loire-Atlantique, and up to 1920 in Batz-sur-Mer.
+The Breton language, a Celtic language, native to Lower Brittany, was historically spoken in the western area of Loire-Atlantique, and until 1920 in Batz-sur-Mer.
 This area (Guérande, Le Croisic, and La Baule) has a rather Breton toponymy: for instance, Guérande originates from the Breton Gwenn Rann (white or pure place).

 The folklore and musical traditions of eastern or Upper Brittany are generally similar to those of western or Lower Brittany.

 Politics

 The president of the Departmental Council is Michel Menard, elected in July 2021.